Ochakowo/exam_gcore/readme.md

 The tests are executed with parameterization, using the "flaky" module to rerun failed tests (up to 3 times).\
 Allure reports are saved in the directory "allure-results".

-You can access the ready Allure report at http://localhost:5252\
+At http://localhost:5252 you can access the ready Allure report.\
-You can observe the test execution in real-time (VNC) at http://localhost:7900
+At http://localhost:7900 you can observe the test execution in real-time (VNC).

 I have provided detailed comments about the code's operation in the docstrings.
 Enjoy!